rgriff23/Mosquito_ecology/README.md

 getOption("repos")), type="source")
 ```

-Note that `glmmADMB` is not available on CRAN.
-The code above worked for me, but if there are problems installing glmmADMB, see installation tips on the [glmmADMB package website](http://glmmadmb.r-forge.r-project.org/).
+If there are problems installing glmmADMB, see installation tips on the [glmmADMB package website](http://glmmadmb.r-forge.r-project.org/).

 ### Data

-`FinalData.csv` contains landscape classifications and abundances of different mosquito species for all of the trap sites in our study.
+`data.csv` contains landscape classifications and abundances of different mosquito species for all of the trap sites in our study.

 ### R code

-`FinalAnalysis.R` contains all of the R code to run the analyses and make the figures in our study.
+`analysis.R` contains all of the R code to run the analyses and make the figures in our study.

 ---